andrewaddo/news-feed-handler/README.md

 ### AWS learning points

 1. Setup different accounts for dev/prod
-1. Copying dynamodb tables from an account to another is possible through DataPipeline
+1. Copying dynamodb tables from an account to another is possible through DataPipeline.
+But it is slow, erroneous and hard to debug. "scripts/copyDynamoTablesAcrossAccounts.py" is not ideal (in term of security) but a quick fix.

-* Task running can be a bit slower than expected

-3. Options for cross-account deployments
+1. Options for cross-account deployments

 * CloudFormation stackset or CloudFormation cross account (through assume-role)
   * CodePipeline can only deploy one artifact (eg CloudFormation template) per action